ryandavidhartman/ScalaSchool/docs/What-Is-Scala.md

 build high-performance systems with easy access to huge ecosystems of libraries.

 ## What is functional programming?
+In functional programming, functions are what we call _first-class citizens_.
+This means that functions are passed as objects just like integers and arrays.
+Functions may have functions as parameters and return values, like an other data type.
+We generally contrast functional programming with object oriented programming or imperative programming.
+In imperative programming, we use for loops to access all the elements of an array.
+It’s typical in imperative programming to modify the elements of an array.
+In functional programming, we will use functions like _map_ to access every element of a collection, and rather than modifying the collection, we create a new one.
+The functional style, while it can take a little to get used to, can lead to cleaner more concise code.

+* functions has first class data types
+* Using immutable data and _maps_ instead of looing and data mutation.

 ## Compatible with Java